Polygon-Advocates/idThon/challenge-2.md

 ## 📝 Steps to Participate:

-1️⃣ Visit the GitHub repository for detailed instructions and resources: [GitHub Repo Link]([https://github.com/oceans404/vc-verifier](https://github.com/oceans404/fullstack-polygon-id-vc-gated-dapp))
+1️⃣ Visit the GitHub repository for detailed instructions and resources: [GitHub Repo Link](https://github.com/oceans404/fullstack-polygon-id-vc-gated-dapp) This is a template that you can use for your Verifiable Credential gated website or dApp.

 2️⃣ Familiarize yourself with Polygon ID and specially Verifier SDK and their role in digital identity verification.
 You may refer the docs [here](https://0xpolygonid.github.io/tutorials/) and a detailed video from Steph explaining the [**Verifier SDK**](https://drive.google.com/file/d/1ZCFpnxOi-nWYUoGrGbSEcjIf1Vmb35NP/view?usp=sharing)